 As well as adhering to the statutory and compulsory guidelines, we take pride in operating a safe, clean and pleasant facility, run by volunteers and employees, in order to provide a great place to watch football.

 We will act robustly to protect those employees and volunteers from any harassment they may suffer, and to protect the good name of the club from any behaviour by our supporters or by visitors which contravenes the generally accepted standards for a modern football environment, particularly with regard to discriminatory or hate speech.

-If the club becomes aware of any person having been convicted of or involved directly in a football related offence, whether at the club’s ground or elsewhere, or having been in serious breach of any club’s ground regulations they will be excluded indefinitely from attending any club matches until such time as they can demonstrate that their behavior has improved sufficiently for re-admission to be considered..
-They have the right to ask to appear before a selected Disciplinary and Complaints panel in order to put forward their case for re-admission.
-If they appear before the panel and do not agree with the decision they can appeal to the Club’s Chief Executive.
+If the club becomes aware of any person having been convicted of or involved directly in a football related offence, whether at the club’s ground or elsewhere, or having been in serious breach of any club’s ground regulations, they will be excluded indefinitely from attending any club matches until such time as they can demonstrate that their behaviour has improved sufficiently for re-admission to be considered.
+Any such person has the right to ask to appear before a selected Disciplinary and Complaints Panel in order to put forward their case for re-admission.
+If they appear before the panel and do not agree with the decision, they can appeal to the club’s Chief Executive.

-Details of the procedure are contained in the match day programme and can be requested from the Club Secretary.
+Full details of the procedure can be requested from the Club Secretary.

 We seek to be as good a neighbour as we can, so we urge all our fans and visitors to respect those who live and work near the stadium, and to remember that – especially on matchdays – our fans are ambassadors of the club, and all fans, home and away, are ambassadors for our sport.

 AFC Wimbledon expects all visitors to The Cherry Red Records Stadium to comply with the ground regulations and to act in a responsible and law-abiding manner.

 The club employs stewards and uses the services of stewards employed by independent contractors to support its own staff when events are held at the stadium.